 A. The property acquisition process cannot begin until after FHWA signs a Record of Decision (ROD) and authorizes final design.
-The current schedule anticipates a ROD in February 2014.
 The Project Team also has to complete preliminary engineering plans.
 Land acquisition can begin during the final design phase of the project.

 Q. What steps are being taken to minimize the disruption of the community and protect homes from demolition?

 A. We will make every effort to minimize the need to acquire property.
 When we do need to acquire property, we will follow the Uniform Relocation Act.
 This federal act ensures that owners are fairly compensated for the value of their property, that renters and owners receive relocation assistance, including moving expenses, and that any other costs associated with comparable replacement housing are covered.
 Residents would be given the chance to relocate within the community if possible.
 We will allow time for orderly relocation into the process.

 Q. Who do I call to report an issue with the railroads in my neighborhood?

 A. Whenever you have a concern about maintenance near railroad tracks or viaducts, please call 311.
 The City of Chicago operator will ask questions and get the information to the right people to address the problem.
 In the case of an emergency or trespassing on railroad property, please call 911.